 - Click-to-Open Rate: Number of Unique Clicks divided by total number of Unique Opens.

 - Responder Rate: Number of Unique Clicks and Opens divided by Pieces Delivered.

-*WhatCounts recommends setting A/B Test Definitions to use unique click rate instead of unique open rate to account for Apple Mail Privacy Protocol opens.
+*WhatCounts recommends setting A/B Test Definitions to use unique click rate instead of unique open rate to account for proxy mail imag servers such as Google, Yahoo, and Apple Mail Privacy Protocol opens.
 For more information about Apple MPP please read the WhatCounts Apple Mail Privacy Protection Article.